Green Vanilla Tea

 “…Every page of this memoir oozes the love Marie and her children felt for the husband and father they lost… …Williams’ ability to convey the emotional landscape of her family’s life during the years before Dom’s death means this is a weepy- as all three judges can attest.
 However, there is also much humour and a real insight into how difficult it can be to traverse the complexities of the medical and support systems whilst dealing with the emotional strain of being a full time carer.
 Green Vanilla Tea is a heart rending and uplifting all at once.”

 Meredith Jaffe, The Hoopla, Women’s Creativity matters.

 “Green Vanilla Tea is a stunning and moving work of memoir… …Pack tissues.
 It’s unsentimental, but devastatingly moving.”

 Nike Sulway, PhD, Author of The Bone Flute, What the Sky Knows, The True Green of Hopeand Dying in the First Person.
 Read the full review

 “It is rare to read a book that you just can’t put down until it is finished, and this is one of them… … Marie’s book has won the Finch Memoir Prize, 2013 and has been published and distributed nationally.
 After a career as a social worker, Marie now describes herself as ‘a woman at a crossroad’.
 Hers is an extraordinary story in itself, and we can only hope that she will choose the path that leads to further writing…”

 Catherine Andersen, Editor Fivemore on line journal.

-“When you buy directly through Bad Apple Press, you are guaranteeing the author a higher royalty.”
+And the great thing – when you buy directly through Bad Apple Press, you guarantee the author a higher royalty!